• [+] expand all

 After deploying the application package with the document schema, one can index the product data using the Vespa JSON feed format.

-In the example below there are two documents, the vector fields are using indexed tensor short form.
+In the example below there are two documents.
+The vector embedding fields are using indexed tensor short form and mixed tensor short form:

 [